bitnami/charts/bitnami/zookeeper/README.md

 ## Upgrading

+### To 5.21.0

+A couple of parameters related to Zookeeper metrics were renamed or dissapeared in favor of new ones:

+- `metrics.port` is renamed to `metrics.containerPort`.
+- `metrics.annotations` is deprecated in favor of `metrics.service.annotations`.

 ### To 3.0.0

 This new version of the chart includes the new ZooKeeper major version 3.5.5.
 Note that to perform an automatic upgrade